The 5 Best POS Systems for Small Businesses in Canada

 • App for managing shifts, tips, and payroll

-SpotOn is the best POS system for staff scheduling, thanks to its proprietary “Teamwork” app.
-It integrates seamlessly with the POS system, and acts as a unified platform for shift and tip management, payroll administration, labor costs projection, and employee communication.
+SpotOn is the best hospitality POS system for staff scheduling, thanks to its proprietary “Teamwork” app.
+It integrates seamlessly with the POS system and acts as a unified platform for shift and tip management, payroll administration, labour costs projection, and employee communication.

 This can help you better manage employees, leading to increased retention and reduced turnover, a key problem plaguing many small hospitality businesses.

-This doesn’t mean you’re getting a sore deal with the Quickstart plan.
-It’s a free POS solution that offers both software and hardware, payed for in slightly high transaction fees.
+This doesn’t mean you’re getting a raw deal with the Quickstart plan.
+It’s a free POS solution that offers both software and hardware, paid for in slightly higher transaction fees.
 We haven’t found anything like it in the industry.
 Not even Square includes hardware in its free software plan.

-SpotOn’s also has some nifty features.
+SpotOn also has some nifty features.
 There’s a drag-and-drop function for bill splitting, making it easy to assign items to specific customers, and the system can generate reports in charts and graphs form, for clear visualization.
-Not all POS systems do this, with this feature missing from Epos Now for example.

 screenshot of bill sequence for SpotOn restaurant POS

-With SpotOn, we were able to assign items to different guests and group them either in one check (as seen here), or different checks.
+With SpotOn, we were able to assign items to different guests and group them either in one check (as seen here) or multiple checks.
 Source: Expert Market

 SpotOn hardware prices seem a little steep?